For highly sensitive people, sleep is a magical elixir. So why do we never get enough of it?

-But sleep is more than just a necessity — it’s an elixir, especially for highly sensitive people (HSPs), who tend to get easily overwhelmed and may need more self-care than others.
-Sleep does just that.
-It restores our bodies and minds and readies us for the other two thirds of our lives.
+But sleep is more than just a necessity.
+It’s a magical elixir, especially for highly sensitive people (HSPs).
+Because they can get easily overwhelmed, HSPs may need more sleep than others.
+Sleep restores our bodies and minds and readies us for the other two thirds of our lives.

 As a highly sensitive person, I’ve always been a big sleeper.
 I’m often in bed by 9 p.m., because in this season of my life, I function best when I get 8-9 hours of sleep a night.
 Less than 7, and I’m a mess.

 Part of this is probably a hangover from sleepless nights with young children.
 It’s as if my body is still trying to catch up.
-But another part of it is, as a highly sensitive person, I just get exhausted easily.
-A full life with lots of family and friend time is wonderful, but it can also be a source of physical and emotional drain — especially for those of us who feel deeply and experience the world in high definition (which is what it means to be highly sensitive).
+But another part is, as an HSP, I just get exhausted easily.
+A full life with lots of family and friend time is wonderful, but it can also be a source of physical and emotional drain — especially for those of us who feel deeply and experience the world in high definition, which is what it means to be highly sensitive.

 Of course, an early night would have been just what the doctor ordered.
 But no, the day wasn’t over!
 We had a babysitter booked and a party to go to.
 As an introvert and HSP, parties just aren’t my thing, even on a normal day.
 But this wasn’t a normal day.
 I was already completely peopled out, and now I had to face a room full of 40 more people!

 Suffice it to say, when I collapsed into bed at 11:30 p.m., I knew it would take me more than a couple days to recover.
 My entire being was stretched beyond capacity.
-I needed a mini-hibernation.
+I needed hibernation.

-Most HSPs have had experiences just like this — probably lots of them.
+Most HSPs have experienced something similar — probably many times.
 All HSPs face higher levels of overstimulation and mental fatigue; it’s just how we’re wired.
 That means we need more than just “beauty sleep.”
 For us, sleep is absolutely crucial.
 It calms and resets our overworked systems; it’s probably the best thing we can do for ourselves in terms of self-care.

 Why HSPs May Find It Harder to Sleep